mflorence99/grodash/README.md

 ## <a name='index'>Groovy Methods and lodash Equivalents

+> The unit tests are a great repository of more complete examples.

 | Groovy | lodash | Expect |
 | --- | --- | --- |
 | `all` | [`_.all`](https://lodash.com/docs#all) | `[true, 1, null, 'yes'].all() == false` |